erikeldridge/app-quality-cookbook/maintainability/README.md

 * adhering to known patterns
 * doing one thing well

 We'll build a configuration generator to explore these ideas.
-We'll start by implementing code with low maintainability and then refactor to make it more maintainable.
+We'll start by implementing code with low maintainability, i.e., "spaghetti" code, and then refactor to make it more maintainable.